boscoh/spendit/readme.md

-# num-app
+# spendit

-Skeleton data webapp that runs both locally and remotely, with usef dev setup options.
+Skeleton data webapp that runs both locally and remotely, with  dev setup options.

-- equivalent Vue3, React and Svelte
+- equivalent Vue3, React and Svelte clients
-- simple rpc-json bridge
-- fastapi server
+- rpc bridge to fastapi python server
-- dev mode for server and client
+- convenient clie with dev modes for server and client, and port mappings
-- auto startup for dev
-- cli startup mode
-- random ports means multiple copies can be started

 ## CLIENT

 For all clients, the following has been implemented:
-- routes
+- dynamic routes
-- bootstrap
-- reactive states
 - global store
-- rpc load/update from server

-_todo_:
-  - param in routes
+- modals
-  - state
+- fully interactive graph
-  - load file into db
+- crud and forms to db
-  - plotly graph of data
-  - transactions from kaggle
+- bootstrap styles for cross-framework designs

 ### Client